ConGustoAI/chat/README.md

 - Install the dependencies
   `bun i`

-- Run migrations (populated the table structure) and seed the database with default data.
+- Run migrations (populate the table structure) and seed the database with default data.
   `bun db:migrate`
   `bun db:seed`